MenusGarg5981/AWS_Pipelines/README.md

 **Athena Query:** SQL queries executed to generate key insights like Application Completion Rate (ACR).
 **Visualization:** Graphical representations of the results, showing trends such as application and enrollment rates across different academic years.

+### Timeline:

+- **Week 1**: Data ingestion into Amazon S3, organizing the raw data in the Landing Zone.
+- **Week 2-3**: Data cleaning and transformation using AWS Glue and Glue DataBrew, moving processed data to the Curated Zone.
+- **Week 4**: Data querying using Amazon Athena to extract key metrics like Application Completion Rate (ACR) for 2022 and 2023.
+- **Week 5**: Visualization of results in Excel, focusing on trends like application completion and enrollment rates.

 ## Detailed Explanation of AWS Services and Pipeline Steps:
 ### 1. Amazon S3:
 - Landing Zone: Raw .xlsx files containing registrar’s office data (e.g., applications, withdrawals, and enrollments) were uploaded to S3.
 This zone is used to hold unprocessed data.
 - Raw Zone: Data from the Landing Zone was transformed into .csv format and partially cleaned.
 This intermediate stage helps to perform further processing.
 - Curated Zone: The final cleaned and processed data is stored in S3 for querying and analysis.
 This zone ensures that only high-quality, validated data is used for reporting purposes.

 ### 2. AWS Glue: